ssilver51/GABF/README.md

 That is a bit better.
 We got rid of the official category names from our word cloud, but we still have a few stragglers like "IPA", "Pils", and "Barleywine".
 After some investigation, I found that although these are commonly known beer styles, they are not the **official** names used in GABF categories (for example, GABF uses the full name "India Pale Ale" rather than "IPA").
 <br>
 <br>
 Even so, we can take a few inferences from this word cloud.
 We see a few descriptive words that appear quite frequently, such as "Cherry", "Milk", "Bourbon", "Gold", and "Apricot".
-It appears adjectives such as these have a positive impact on how well a beer is recieved.
+It appears adjectives such as these have a positive impact on how well a beer is received.
 <br>
 <br>
-Perhaps these adjectives have a positive impact because it allows one to get some insight to what they are about to drink, rather than be surprised by an nondescript name.
+Perhaps these adjectives have a positive impact because it allows one to get some insight to what they are about to drink, rather than be surprised by a nondescript name.
 <br>
 <br>
 For example, if you plan on premiering your new apricot-infused gold lager at the Great American Beer Festival, it appears the best name for it should contain the keywords "Apricot", "Gold", and "Lager".